spiral/docs/component/files.md

 ```

 ## Read and Write operations
-Component provides multiple methods to operate with file content in atomic way
+The component provides multiple methods to operate with file content in an atomic way
 (without acquiring the file resource):

 ### Write/Create file